Human9000/FMST-PT/README.md

 # FMST-PT
 FMSF-PT: A fast 3D medical image segmentation framework guided by phased tasks

+We disclosed some codes, including network structure in `./model/fmst.py`, It contains three networks: "snet", "attnett" and "edgenet", which correspond to the three stages in the framework

-We disclosed some codes, including network structure, data set spectrum and stage attention information.
-In addition, we provided the configuration file format of the data set in `./dataset/lits2017.json` as an example
+Data set spectrum and stage attention information are implemented in `./dataset/lits2017.py` as an example.

+In addition, we provided the configuration file format of the data set in `./dataset/lits2017.json` as an example.
 ```json
 {
     "name": "lits2017",